 Under the act, the New York State Department of Labor mandates specific information be provided to employees on each paystub; therefore, all employees must be provided a paystub for each paycheck they receive.

 It is also requires that employees be provided with a Wage Notice form.
-Wage Notices must be in the employee's primary language and must be given at the time of hire, upon receiving a new pay rate, and annually each January.
+Wage Notices must be in the employee's primary language and must be given at the time of hire, and upon receiving a new pay rate.

 It is important to remember that each church is considered an employer by the Department of Labor, and is responsible for following these laws for all paid employees, including pastors.